Automate your development process

 Dependency caching

-To cache your Gradle and CocoaPods, enable dependency caching and include the following two paths to the Dependency caching section in your Codemagic project settings:
+To cache your Gradle and CocoaPods, enable dependency caching and include the following two paths in the Dependency caching section in your Codemagic project settings:

 $HOME/.gradle/caches